gwc-summer-newark-nj/alexa_skill/ex/slots.md

 Sometime when we interact with Alexa we need to provide information, such as a City, Zipcode, or TV Show.
 To provide such information, we specify this information in the interaction model through the use of slots.
 A `slot` is used to capture a piece of information from the user when they interact with the skill.
-A slot can be though of as a parameter in a function.
+A slot can be thought of as a parameter in a function.
 In this exercise, we will update our interaction model to contain slots.
 The slots will be place-holders for a TV Show.

 The following is an example illustrating a slot named `{SHOW}`.
 Notice the `{}` around show.
 These are important!